indiesoftby/defold-liveupdate-reszip/README.md

-# ResZip.
-Use LiveUpdate to improve load speed of HTML5 game
+# ResZip: use LiveUpdate to improve load speed of HTML5 game

 In short, HTML5 games should load **as fast as possible**!